 What to Do if You’re the Victim of a Data Breach

-If your Social Security Number has been stolen, then there’s, unfortunately, little you can do.
+If your Social Security Number has been stolen, there’s little you can do.
 The US government will replace SSNs under extreme circumstances, but only after you’ve become the victim of identity theft.
 So the best solution to protect your SSN is a pre-emptive one.
 First, ensure you’re deleting records of your SSN whenever you stop using a service.
 You can visit our guide on removal requests for help in having your data taken down.

 As well as changing your phone number, or any other details that have become compromised, you should also change your account passwords and 2FA settings.
-Then, log into any accounts that were compromised in the breach and change your security details.
+Then, log into any accounts compromised in the breach and change your security details.
 You should also arrange with your cell provider to have your number switched.

 How to Prevent Data Breaches in the Future